-Economic Development Cowichan provides economic development, tourism marketing and film attraction services for the Cowichan Valley Regional District
+Economic Development Cowichan is the economic development arm of the Cowichan Valley Regional District (CVRD).

 The CVRD is governed by a 15 member Board comprised of appointed directors from four municipalities (North Cowichan has three appointees based upon population) and an elected director from each of the nine electoral areas.
 The CVRD Board elects a Chairperson and Vice-Chairperson annually.
 The Chairperson is responsible for establishing the committee structure of the Board.